VimsecAu/kb/m365/baselines/powerbi.md

 ## 2. Power BI Guest Access

 This section provides policies helping reduce guest user access risks related to Power BI data and resources.
-An agency with externally shareable Power BI resources and data must consider its unique risk tolerance when granting access to guest users.
+An company with externally shareable Power BI resources and data must consider its unique risk tolerance when granting access to guest users.

 ### Policies
 #### MS.POWERBI.2.1v1
-Guest user access to the Power BI tenant SHOULD be disabled unless the agency mission requires the capability.
+Guest user access to the Power BI tenant SHOULD be disabled unless the company mission requires the capability.

 <!--Policy: MS.POWERBI.2.1v1; Criticality: SHOULD -->
 - _Rationale:_ Disabling external access to Power BI helps keep guest users from accessing potentially risky data and application programming interfaces (APIs).
-If an agency needs to allow guest access, this can be limited to users in specific security groups to curb risk.
+If an company needs to allow guest access, this can be limited to users in specific security groups to curb risk.
 - _Last modified:_ June 2023
 - _MITRE ATT&CK TTP Mapping:_
   - [T1485: Data Destruction](https://attack.mitre.org/techniques/T1485/)